googlevr/cardboard/README.md

 This SDK provides everything you need to create your own Virtual Reality (VR) experiences for Google Cardboard.
 It supports essential VR features, such as:

- * motion tracking
+ * Motion tracking
- * stereoscopic rendering
+ * Stereoscopic rendering
- * user interaction via the viewer button
+ * User interaction via the viewer button

 With these capabilities you can build entirely new VR experiences, or enhance existing apps with VR capabilities.